deltastateonline/soap.tutorial/README.md

 However the php client will work in its current state as shown.

-In the next part 2, we shall refactor the server code to make use of php autoloading features.
+In the part 2, we shall refactor the server code to make use of php autoloading features.

 [Implementing a SOAP API with PHP Part 2](Part2.md)